RikenSugitaLab/LLPS-Regulated-by-Highly-Charged-Proteins/README.md

 ## Directory Structure

-We put all the MD simulation files in the `simulation_files` directory.
+We put all the MD simulation files and data analysis scripts in the `simulation_files` directory.
 With these files, one can reproduce all the results reported in the paper.
 MD trajectories are not included.

 - `simulation_files/`
   - `01_all_atom_simulation_of_Hero11/`